 Promoting our school values and encouraging a sense of belonging

 Promoting pupil voice and opportunities to participate in decision-making

 Providing opportunities to develop a sense of worth through taking responsibility for themselves and others

 Access to appropriate support that meets their needs

-Holywell offers pupils many opportunities to do physical activities as well as opportunities to relax which both are ways to promote wellbeing and positive mental health.
+Holywell offers pupils many opportunities to do physical activities as well as opportunities to relax, such as:

 We like to celebrate our many successes together by: